Stockholm Public Library is a library that is open to the public free of charge in Stockholm, the capital of Sweden.

 Designed by architect Gunnar Asplund

-As I would like to introduce a little earlier, the Stockholm Public Library was designed by Swedish architect Erik Gunnar Asplund.
+As I introduced a little earlier, the Stockholm Public Library was designed by Swedish architect Erik Gunnar Asplund.

 Mr. Asplund specializes in modern architecture and is so well known in Swedish architectural circles that he has been called the “father of Swedish architecture.

-The Stockholm Public Library, which was completed in 1928, was one of the works he was commissioned to build by the city of Stockholm at that time.
+The Stockholm Public Library, completed in 1928, was one of the works he was commissioned to build by the city of Stockholm then.

 The entire interior was designed by Mr. Asplund, from the cylindrical structure with a vaulted ceiling to the stunning interior with books lined up in 360-degree rows around the perimeter.